Arcnilya/trafficsliver-evaluation/README.md

-# website-fingerprinting
+# Evaluation of a Proposed Traffic-Splitting Defence for Tor
-Code repository for Master's Thesis at KAU Spring 2021:
+Code repository for Master's Thesis at KAU Spring 2021
-**Evaluation of a Proposed Traffic-Splitting Defence for Tor**
 Paper link: TBD

 ## Datasets